In this article

 UAD plug-ins include a preset browser that provides deep and comprehensive ways to work with presets.

-Click the preset name (for example, Default) to open the preset browser.
+Click the preset name (for example, Default) in the UAD Toolbar to open the preset browser.
 When the preset browser is open, the search bar takes keyboard focus so you can find presets and tags.
 With virtual instruments, some DAW keyboard controls and commands still function when the preset browser is open.

 To close the preset browser, press the Esc key.